chrissirhc18/projects/README.md

 # Bird Sound Classification using Neural Networks
 A deep learning project for classifying bird species based on their vocalizations using Convolutional Neural Networks (CNNs) and mel-spectrogram audio features.

 This project implements an audio classification system that can identify bird species from their recorded calls.
-It processes audio recordings from the Xeno-Canto database, converts them into mel-spectrograms, and trains a CNN to classify them into 20 different bird species.Features
+It processes audio recordings from the Xeno-Canto database, converts them into mel-spectrograms, and trains a CNN to classify them into 20 different bird species.

+# Features
 Audio Processing: Converts bird vocalizations into mel-spectrograms for neural network input CNN Architecture: Custom convolutional neural network for audio classification Top 20 Species: Focuses on the most well-represented bird species in the dataset